 As a first step, health care providers should have access to the ODG treatment guidelines.
-ODG covers over 99% of cases seen in workers' compensation, and it covers a wide range of high-quality evidence for these cases, so it is very likely that health care providers will find the latest evidence in ODG that supports the treatments they are recommending for their patients.
+ODG covers a wide range of cases seen in workers' compensation.
+It is very likely that health care providers will find the latest evidence in ODG that supports the treatments they are recommending for their patients.
 When health care providers routinely access the guidelines, they can better plan and describe recommended treatments consistent with the guidelines, rather than as exceptions.
-When seeking preauthorization, it is recommended that health care providers specifically cite ODG by printing PDF documentation or copying and pasting the relevant guideline or section of ODG into their request.
+When seeking pre-authorization, it is recommended that health care providers specifically cite ODG by printing off PDF documentation or copying and pasting the relevant guideline or section of ODG into their request.